 Employees who make purchasing decisions are encouraged to consider the full life-cycle costs of products and services.

 All Aflac employees are encouraged to incorporate our Aflac SmartGreen® practices into their daily activities.
-We have partnered with the Clean Air Campaign to encourage “clean commuting.”
-Our clean commuters receive incentives to share rides or reduce trips to office buildings.
-We have designated special parking spaces on each campus as an incentive for our carpoolers, motorcycle riders, and hybrid or electric car owners.
+For instance, our clean commuters are treated to conveniently located, designated parking spaces on each campus as an incentive for our carpoolers, motorcycle riders, and hybrid or electric car owners.

-Aflac has participated in the World Wildlife Fund’s annual Earth Hour for the last 11 years, joining others around the world for a one-hour power down.
+Aflac has participated in the World Wildlife Fund’s annual Earth Hour for more than a decade, joining others around the world for a one-hour power down.

 Throughout the year, our employees are engaged in company green-focused events, such as: